-- Phases 2 and 3: Some information may be gathered as part of the options assessment, which could be completed.
+- Phases 0 and 1: It is unlikely that data will be available; therefore, this can be left blank. - Phases 2 and 3: Some information may be gathered as part of the options assessment, which could be completed.
 In this case, use the extra pages provided for different options.
-These can be navigated to via the Road or Light Rail Homepage. - Phases 4, 5, 6 and 7: This data should be available in some form for Phase 4, especially that pertaining to vehicle use of the infrastructure.
+These can be navigated to via the Road, Greenway or Light Rail Homepage. - Phases 4, 5, 6 and 7: This data should be available in some form for Phase 4, especially that pertaining to vehicle use of the infrastructure.
 It will be refined as the Phases progress; therefore, the data should be updated for each Phase.